prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 | 3  | <datatype3>       | `=, <, >, <=, >=, !=, <>`

-4) All tables from same connector will group based on above specifications and pushed down to underlying datasource.
+4) All tables from same connector will be grouped based on above specifications and pushed down to underlying datasource.

-5) Enable presto Join pushdown capabilities by setting the global flag enable-join-query-pushdown=true in custom-config.properties
+5) Enable presto Join pushdown capabilities by setting the session flag enable-join-query-pushdown = true.

-Note: This flag is a tech preview specific and default value is enable-join-query-pushdown=false.
-For enable Join pushdown capabilities we need to update enable-join-query-pushdown=true through backend and then do a presto server restart.
-After enabling the flag, you are able to pushdown equi-join and non equi-join queries.

-In future release we will remove this global flag and bring as session properties to enable pushdown.
-If you enable that session properties it will pushdown equi-join queries.
-To enable non equi-join pushdown you need to enable another session flag  and will confirm on later stage.

 ## Low level Design